scripting/wordlandSupport/worknotes/client.md

 #### 10/31/24; 10:38:06 AM by DW

+Removed <i>Set current website</i> command.
+Since we ask for the website when we first publish a post, there's no need to set this.
+The default website should become the last one you selected.

+Moved Get user info command from the main menu to the system menu (the one all the way to the right).

 Rebuilt bookmarks from database, new command in the Tools menu.
 In case you mess it up, you can start fresh.

 * Or if there's a bug that causes you to lose your bookmarks.
 This happened to me the other day.
 I have no idea if there is some kind of bug or what.